 When To Go To Italy

 Italy is such a beautiful country with so much to see and do.
-You are sure to have an unforgettable experience no matter when you decide to make the trip.
+You will surely have an unforgettable experience no matter when you decide to make the trip.
 But to have the best possible time while there, there are better times than others.

 Traveler in Italy

 The best times of the year to visit Italy are from April to June and September through October.
-During these months of the year, you’ll experience pleasantly mild temperatures at all times, breathtaking colors all around you, and you’ll avoid the massive crowds of the high travel season (unless you’re planning your trip around Easter).
-Let’s take a little deeper look at why these are the best months to travel around Italy.
+During these months of the year, you’ll experience pleasantly mild temperatures at all times and breathtaking colors all around you, and you’ll avoid the massive crowds of the high travel season (unless you’re planning your trip around Easter).
+Let’s examine why these are the best months to travel around Italy.

 Nobody wants to plan a trip to Italy only to have it ruined by bad weather once you arrive.
 And while you can’t plan for everything, you can set yourself for the best chance of having great weather.
-The two big things in Italy you need to keep in mind are heat and rain.
+You need to keep the two big things in Italy in mind heat and rain.

 Gondola Ride by the Rialto Bridge

-With visitors and locals alike enjoying their kids being out of school and the warm weather, it gets packed.
-Also, certain religious holidays such as Easter and Christmas will be some of the busiest times of the year.
+Visitors and locals alike enjoy their kids being out of school and the warm weather, so it gets packed.
+Certain religious holidays, such as Easter and Christmas, will also be some of the busiest times of the year.

-So if you want to have the best possible trip to Italy, try booking it from April through June or September through October!
+So if you want the best possible trip to Italy, try booking it from April through June or September through October!

 Documents (IDs/Passports/Visas)